Pi Aurigae

-Pi Aurigae, Latinized from π Aurigae, is the Bayer designation for a single, red-hued star in the northern constellation of Auriga.
+Pi Aurigae is a single, red-hued star in the northern constellation of Auriga.
+Its name is a Bayer designation that is Latinized from π Aurigae, and abbreviated Pi Aur or π Aur.
 Located about one degree north of the 2nd magnitude star Beta Aurigae, Pi Aurigae is visible to the naked eye with an apparent visual magnitude of 4.25 Based upon parallax measurements, it is approximately 720 ly away from Earth.
 At that distance, the brightness of the star is diminished by 0.54 in magnitude from extinction caused by interstellar gas and dust.

-Pi Aurigae is an evolved bright giant star with a stellar classification of M3 II.
-After exhausting the supply of hydrogen at its core the star has expanded to approximately 127 times the girth of the Sun.
+Pi Aurigae is an evolved bright giant star with a stellar classification of M3 IIb.
+After exhausting the supply of hydrogen at its core the star has expanded to approximately 219 times the size of the Sun.
 It is classified as a slow irregular variable of type LC and its brightness varies from magnitude +4.24 to +4.34.
-On average, the star is radiating 6,493 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3,388 K.
+On average, the star is radiating 6,630 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3,525 K.